Unidentified-Coder/SE/README.md

 Participants must comply with all relevant policies and regulation

 Communication
-This will play a big factor on how we develop as a team and how going forward
+This will play a big factor on how we develop as a team and how going forward.

 To the names above this concerns these rules are in place to be abided by and understood failure to do so will result in a strike system with each strike being progressively harsher

-1st £20 fine
+1st £20 fine,
-2nd £50 fine
+2nd £50 fine,
 3rd Resignation of the team

+signed by;

+Rodas Samson Gebrtensea

+Kaue Goncalves Ravagnani

+Benjamin Tota

+Rigers Bushi